Bay & Workshop Management

 - Navigate to Bookings and find a booking with the Confirmed status.

-What you'll see: The bay card immediately changes from green (available) to blue (occupied).
+What you will see: The bay card immediately changes from green (available) to blue (occupied).
 It now displays:

 - The job/booking number